The Stable Homology of Congruence Subgroups

-An instructive an elementary example of what information is contained in completed cohomology can already be seen in degree one, providing we consider the group $\GL_N$ rather than $\SL_N$.
+An instructive and elementary example of what information is contained in completed cohomology can already be seen in degree one, providing we consider the group $\GL_N$ rather than $\SL_N$.
 Suppose that $N$ is at least three.
-For convenience, let us also suppose that $F$ admits a real embedding, so that the congruence subgroup property holds (exactly) for $\SL_N(\OL_F)$; alternatively, assume that $p$ is prime to the order of the finite group $w_F$ of roots of unity in $F$.
-We first note that $H_1(\GL_N(\OL_F),\Z_p) = \OL^{\times}_F \otimes \Z_p$.
-Then an easy computation shows that there is an equality:
+For convenience, let us also suppose that $F$ admits a real embedding, so that the congruence subgroup property holds (exactly) for $\SL_N(\OL_F)$ (see~\cite{Serre}, Theorem~3.6); more generally, by the same reference, if we assume that $p$ is prime to the order~$w_F$ of the finite group of roots of unity in $F$, then the congruence kernel is abelian of order prime to~$p$.
+The group~$H_1(\SL_N(\OL_F),\Z)$ may be identified with the abelianization of~$\SL_N(\OL_F)$.
+The congruence subgroup property implies (under our assumptions) that that any finite quotient of order prime to~$w_F$ must factor through the map~$\SL_N(\OL_F) \rightarrow \prod_{S} \SL_N(\OL_{F,v})$ for some finite set of places~$v \in S$.
+However, the abelianization of~$\SL_N(\OL_{F,v})$ is trivial for any finite place~$v$ (assuming that~$N > 2$), and so~$H_1(\SL_N(\OL_F),\Z_p)$ is trivial.
+The same argument shows that for the congruence subgroup~$\Gamma_N(p^r) \subset \SL_N(\OL_F)$, there is an isomorphism